csgroup-oss/nanobench-tools/README.md

 - `RNG<T>(first, last, N)` builds an iterable range of N random numbers of type `T`, uniformly distributed, between `first` and `last` values.

-## Tests
+## Examples

-Tests are available in `src/test/`.
+Examples are available in `src/test/`.
 At the moment, we only provide a GNU-`M̀akefile` for Linux systems.

 ## Licence